CleanCut/green/README.md

 [![Version](http://img.shields.io/pypi/v/green.svg?style=flat)](https://pypi.python.org/pypi/green)

 Green is a clean, colorful test runner for Python unit tests.
 Compare it to nose or trial.
-Green grew out of a desire to have the *Red/Green/Refactor* process _actually display_ red and green.
-Most python unit testing actually goes *Gray/Gray/Refactor* (at least on my terminal, which is gray text on black background).
+Green grew out of a desire to have the **Red/Green/Refactor** process _actually display red and green__.
+Most python unit testing actually goes **Gray/Gray/Refactor** (at least on my terminal, which is gray text on black background).
 Even worse, the default output for most test runners is cluttered, hard-to-read, and redundant.
 Green fixes all that.

 ### Features ###